Fly Casting Instruction

 Hmmm… Actually not.
 It is exactly the same to make a short accurate cast and a long accurate cast.
 The casting stroke might be shorter but the motion is the same.

-As a guide of over 30 years I have heard every excuse.
-For instance, ” It’s too windy, this fly is too big/heavy, the fish was on the wrong side of the boat, I was too excited, etc.” All can be overcome with an proper casting motion.
+As a full time guide of over 32 years I have heard every excuse.
+For instance, ” It’s too windy, this fly is too big/heavy, the fish was on the wrong side of the boat, I was too excited, etc.” All can be overcome with an proper casting motion and practice.

 I am not a typical nagging guide.
 As long as I am asked to, I offer casting instruction on all of my fly fishing trips at no extra cost.